-The arena of spirituality can be confusing because spirituality is a universal term with a broad range of meanings and uses.
-The primary part of this term is the word spirit.
-It refers to the non-physical part of our mind.
+Spirituality can be confusing because it is a universal term with a broad range of meanings and uses.
+The primary part of this term is the word spirit, which refers to the non-physical part of our mind.

-What Being Enchanted is Like
+What Being Enchanted By Myth Like

-Enchantment is a “heightened state of euphoria or delight.”
-The effects are like being under a spell or state of hypnosis.
-Perhaps rightly so, when one feels this type of euphoria, it suspends the mental processes responsible for common sense reasoning.
-It is identical to the effects of self-hypnosis and group hypnosis.
 Self-hypnosis reduces peripheral awareness and conscious thought.
 This state enhances the capacity to respond to suggestions.
 Thus, it is a primary tool for reprogramming beliefs, ideas, and values.
 So, they reject anything that threatens their enchanting state of euphoria.

 The purpose of brainwashing is to implant thought patterns and values that result in desired behaviors.
 These methods override the individual’s ability to use common sense and reasoning.
-When someone is brainwashed, it enables them justify things like falling on the floor with the preacher touching them, killing people who don’t have the same imaginary friend.
+Brainwashing allows individuals to rationalize actions.
+It justifies collapsing when touched by a preacher or harming non-believers.

-How Being Enlightened is Like
+What Being Enlightened Is Like

-Some people are born freethinkers, but most people who achieve enlightenment do so by engaging in practices that expand awareness.
-Enlightened people differentiate the watcher, Observer, from the mechanisms of personality and instinct.
+Some people are born enlightened freethinkers, like the Dali Lama.
+However, most people who achieve enlightenment do so by engaging in practices that expand awareness.
+Enlightened people learn to differentiate the watcher, the Observer, from the mechanisms of ego.
 They use processes to enter higher states of consciousness.
+An example of a higher state would be the 4th state of consciousness, transcendental consciousness.

 Transcendental Consciousness